State-by-state updates on demonstrations planned

-Federal officials are warning of armed and potentially violent protests at all 50 state capitals and the U.S. Capitol in the days leading up to President–elect Joe Biden’s inauguration, according to an internal FBI bulletin issued to law enforcement partners.
+Federal officials warned of armed and potentially violent protests at all 50 state capitals and the U.S. Capitol in the days leading up to President-elect Joe Biden’s inauguration, according to an internal FBI bulletin issued to law enforcement partners.

 The bulletin cautioned that demonstrations could begin as soon as Sunday and are expected to continue through the inauguration, an official with knowledge of the bulletin told USA TODAY.

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday